Travel around the Atlantic with ease

 - You have up to 12 months to complete your trip.

-- Your first sector must be booked and ticketed seven days before departure.5
+- Your first sector must be booked and ticketed prior to departure.5

 - Your reservations and ticketing can be handled by any participating oneworld member airline.6

 - At oneworld, we understand that your plans can change.
 That is why your Circle Atlantic fare allows you to alter your travel arrangements before or during your trip.7